 An employee's share purchase option under the 2004 ESPP will be deemed to be exercised automatically at the close of each three-month offering period for the purchase of the number of full shares of Common Stock which the accumulated payroll deductions in his or her account will purchase, but not in excess of the maximum number of shares for which an option has been granted to an employee.
-Notwithstanding the foregoing, with respect to the offering period that commenced September 1, 2004 and ended November 30, 2004, no shares of Common Stock will be issued unless and until the shareholders of the Company approve the adoption of the 2004 ESPP on or before March 31, 2005.
+Notwithstanding the foregoing, with respect to the offering period that commenced September 1, 2004 and ended November 30, 2004 and for the offering period that commenced December 1, 2004 and ended February 28, 2005, no shares of Common Stock will be issued unless and until the shareholders of the Company approve the adoption of the 2004 ESPP on or before March 31, 2005.